 Please switch your cell phone to silent during class.
 If we are meeting on Zoom, mute your microphone unless you are speaking to minimize background noise for everyone.
 Please make every effort to arrive to class on time (even if it is on Zoom).
 Being more than 10 minutes late to the start of the course will count as an absence on each third occasion of such tardiness.
 We will familiarize ourselves with other rules of "netiquette" in the first week of classes; a summary of the netiquette rules is on Canvas.

 Technology and Materials Requirements

-There is one required text book for this class: Ortega, Lourdes.
+There are two required text books for this class:

+Ortega, Lourdes.
 2009.
 Understanding Second Language Acquisition.
 London: Hodder Education [ORT].
 A pdf of the book and all other course materials will be available on CANVAS.
-To participate fully in this course, you will need to be able to access the Canvas course site.